denn1s/apple-and-lily/Ch. 11 - Valerie.md

 I nudged the door open with my shoulder, one arm securing two paper bags against my chest.
 As expected, Rin was at her desk and the usual click-clack of her keyboard was the only sound filling the room.

-I walked over to the low table and set the bags down with a soft rustle.
+I walked over to the table and set the bags down with a soft rustle.

 “Is that you, Lily?” she asked without turning.